swinterbourne/riboviz-work/open-science-projects.md

 For example, bioinformatics workflows have problems when adapted to new datasets with different quirks, especially the quirks of different genome annotations differing in features (e.g. introns, UTRs) and format (e.g. attribution fields in a gff file).
 For riboviz, adapting to new datasets and organisms was a sticking point, and making this easier was important to the project's success, so we learned to design student projects with running new datasets as an early objective.

-We prepare undergraduates who are bioinformatics novices for "expert" data wrangling tasks by having a pathway from novice to expert.
+We prepare undergraduates who are bioinformatics novices for "expert" data wrangling tasks by having a pathway from novice to expert, inspired by The Carpentries approach to data skills training.
-We've learned that students can start by installing and running riboviz on a small built-in "vignette" dataset, overcoming installation problems.
+For riboviz, we've learned that students can start by installing the software and running a small built-in "vignette" dataset, overcoming installation problems.
 Then they can run on an existing full-size dataset, overcoming problems with data size and navigating directory structures.
 Next they work to analyse a dataset from an existing annotation, learning about common bioinformatics tasks such as adapter removal in sequencing analysis.
-Then they are ready to tackle adapting a dataset with a new genome annotation, an infuriantly unpredictable process in real-world bioinformatics.
+Then they are ready to tackle adapting a dataset with a new genome annotation, an infuriatingly unpredictable process in real-world bioinformatics.
 Other projects can similarly develop expertise through a series of authentic research tasks.

 The documentation of the larger project is critical to students being able to get started, and students can also help to improve  documentation.
 We have learned that this takes care and attention.
 Whatever state the existing documentation is in, if students are confused about or stuck on something that can indicate a need for better documentation.
 If students don't find the relevant documentation, do you need a better contents page (that they can draft)?
-If students don't understand an output file, do you need a better description (that they can help draft)?
+If students don't understand an output file, do you need a better description (that they can draft)?
 If students don't know how to contribute code, do you need a better developer guide (that they can draft)?
-Writing documentation may not "feel like research", so you may need explain its value so that students are motivated to contribute.
+Writing documentation may not "feel like research", so you may need to explain its value so that students are motivated to contribute.
 Good documentation is essential to help researchers use and think clearly about using software, and the same is true of written experimental protocols.
 Writing documentation is excellent preparation for writing up a dissertation, especially the methods section, so benefits the student.

 Working open means routinely sharing work, which can be difficult for students who may feel intimidated or anxious about being judged by others.
+These feelings do not reflect reality, as experienced bioinformaticians know that no-one else cares how you feel about your code, or even that you are the person who wrote it.
+Colleagues and users mostly care if the code works, is readable, and has documentation that explains what it does.
+Open science practices of collaboratively reviewing and improving work, such as single-function chunks of code and sections of documentation, can demonstrate this important life lesson.
+Students can learn to see their work how other people see it, in small steps, ultimately producing better quality work and lowering stress levels.

 Sharing work can be made less threatening with clear expectations, structure, and role modeling.
 Be clear that you expect students to ask for help, for example that if they have been stuck on something for more than 2 hours then they should ask for help.
 Have a structure about how and where to ask for help, for example a dedicated "project help" Slack channel or the github issue ticket for the particular task.
 Crucially, the expectations and structure must be set at the beginning of the project and their use modeled throughout.
-Be prepared to repeat yourself, in riboviz, we often ask: "did you update the issue ticket?"
+Be prepared to repeat yourself: in riboviz, we often ask "did you update the issue ticket?"
-Then the conduct of the project is open, whole team shares requests for help and reports on progress, students see other team members including the PI role-model asking and sharing.
+When the conduct of the project is open, the whole team shares requests for help and reports on progress, and students experience other team members including the PI role-model asking and sharing.
-Having these open discussions about the project then lowers the threshold for sharing technical contributions like code and data analysis.
+Openly tracking progress can lower the "intimidation threshold" for sharing technical contributions like code and data analysis.
+Emma and Sophie's project start coincided with a week-long hackathon with our transatlantic collaborators, with daily meetings where we discussed progress and commented on each other's code, which was an intense way to get started.
+We will do that again, because the very beginning of the project is the best time to demonstrate how open science works.
-Still, project students may initially too intimidated by the PI to ask openly and the PI may be too busy to help promptly, so it's important to have direct daily contact with another team member to triage problems and reassure the student.
+Still, project students may be too intimidated by the PI's status to ask openly, and the PI may be too busy to help promptly, so it's important to have direct daily contact with another team member to triage problems and reassure the student.
 This team member needs to ask, when appropriate, "did you update the issue ticket?"

 Explaining how credit is assigned is also crucial.